epics-containers/epics-containers.github.io/docs/explanations/introduction.md

 container images.
 It is used:

 - at container build time: to fetch and build EPICS support modules
-- at container build time: to generate the IOC source code and compile it
 - at container run time: to extract all useful build artifacts into a runtime image